|Nutrition Facts (per serving)|

 Bacalao al pil-pil is a traditional dish from the Basque Country (El Pais Vasco), a region of northern Spain that is credited with bringing cod fish back from the Atlantic Ocean for hundreds of years.
 It is a well-known dish all over Spain, and popular with Spaniards and tourists alike.
 It is made with salt cod, garlic, and olive oil, and constant motion allows the olive oil and salt cod to emulsify into the fantastic pil-pil sauce.
 It is a very tasty dish and although the pil-pil sauce can be tricky to thicken, there are some simple tricks at the bottom of this recipe.

-- 2 lb (1 kg) of salt cod
+2 pounds salt cod

 6 cloves garlic

 Begin by cutting the cod into smaller pieces, so that it has more area to absorb the water.
 Rinse the pieces under cold water and rub the outside to remove excess salt.

 Rinse the cod and pat dry with a paper towel.
 Cut into large pieces (3”x 3”).

 Peel and slice the garlic cloves.
 If using fresh peppers, cut off the tops of the peppers and remove the seeds.
 Then cut the peppers into rings and set aside.
 If using dried cayenne peppers, ignore this step and add the whole dried peppers later on in the recipe.